Mascinissa/Tiramisu-code-generator/README.md

-# Automaic code generator for Tiramisu
+# Automatic code generator for Tiramisu

 Generates random Tiramisu codes.
 The program currently generates two types of codes :
 * Sequence of computations which can be : simple assignments, assignments with other computations or stencils.